JoshuaKing/refactor-code-exam-backend/notes.md

     - prod/dev using mismatched node version causing issues
   - How
     - 'engines' package.json
-    - npm install --production (in CICD)
+    - npm install --production (in CICD) and other build scripts
 - Use secure protocols
   - What
     - FTPS (or pref. a more efficient API) for BOM files, and upgrading and fixing critical vulns